Yukon Innovation Prize

 - What is the potential for export, if any?

-If you have any questions or concerns please email us at firstname.lastname@example.org.
-The team at Cold Climate Innovation is here to answer any of your questions.
+The team at Cold Climate Innovation are here to help answer any of your questions, please email us at firstname.lastname@example.org.